tulika1407/lucknow-metro/README.md

 Fare Calculation: In addition to identifying the shortest path, our tool also computes the fare for your journey, factoring in the number of stations traversed and the distance covered.

-Interactive Metro Map: Explore the Bangalore Metro system using our interactive map, enabling you to locate stations and plan your routes with ease.
+Interactive Metro Map: Explore the Lucknow Metro system using our interactive map, enabling you to locate stations and plan your routes with ease.

 Real-Time Updates: Stay well-informed with real-time information regarding station closures, delays, and other critical alerts to enhance your commuting experience.